MTalhaZafar32/-CodSoft-Sales-Forecasting-by-Linear-Regression/README.md

 4. Notebook Analysis: Open the notebooks/Sales_Working_File.ipynb notebook to view the data analysis, preprocessing, model development, and evaluation.

-Data Files
+## Data Files
-advertising.csv: The dataset containing information about advertising spending (TV, Radio, Newspaper) and corresponding sales.
+`advertising.csv`: The dataset containing information about advertising spending (TV, Radio, Newspaper) and corresponding sales.

-sales_prediction.csv: The CSV file where the final sales predictions are saved.
+`sales_prediction`.csv: The CSV file where the final sales predictions are saved.

-Contributions
+## Contributions
 Contributions and enhancements to the project are highly encouraged.
 If you discover any issues or have ideas for improvements, please feel free to submit a pull request.

-License
+## License
 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
 This project acknowledges the valuable resources and libraries from the Python ecosystem that enable data analysis and predictive modeling.